Rapptz/discord.py/docs/guide/topics/webhooks.rst

 Sometimes you don't want to make an extra API call for fetching the messages.
 If you have the message ID you can directly edit or delete them using :meth:`Webhook.edit_message` and :meth:`Webhook.delete_message` methods.
-This way, you can avoid unnecessary API calls.
+This saves unnecessary API calls.

 .. code-block:: py